HussainAther/philosophy/neuro/braincomputer.md

 Tensor network theory still needs to unify results across the disciplines of cogntive science, psychology, and neuroscience in such a way that we can construct a universalized, common set of rules with coherent explanations that we can experimentally test and verify.
+Attempts to describe the vestibulu-ocular reflex, the method of determining movement from visual image stimuli, using semicircular canals of the vestibular system, we furhter imagine each eyeball detecting the images and communicating to those receptors.
+This system needs to determine how muscles contract so the eyes move in a way to refelect the head movements.
+The corresponding tensor approach would imagine the system converting a head position vector into a vector that describse muscle positions.
+The transformation from vestibular to oculomotor, according to the Pellionisz-Llinás hypothesis, takes a premotor vector intoa motor vector.
+The vestibulur organ, we can show, has a set of positions it prefers that we can call an eigenposition.

 ##